Date: Friday, February 15, 2019

 The bidding started on October 3 and will end at 12 pm on October 10th, 2017.

 1000 fans at each game will get a Don Cherry bobblehead doll.

-Bid live or on-line for your favourite player’s custom Don Cherry-signed, game-worn Jerseys.
+Bid live at the game your favourite player’s custom Don Cherry-signed, game-worn Jerseys.
 Bidding ends after the game.